 - Magazine and newspaper subscriptions, if these relate to your work.

-Taking out insurance may be necessary for your business and may also be a requirement of your client(s).
+In this contractor expenses guide, it’s key to explain that you may need business insurance for your company.
+Indeed, taking out insurance may be necessary for your business and may also be a requirement of your client(s).
 If you pay for business insurance costs, they will be tax-deductible limited company expenses.
 Usually, your contract will state which insurances you need to take out.

 Within your contractor finances, the types of insurance policies that you may require are: